AmirJamshidiBandari/MIPS32_Summary/Diagram/DIAGRAM_EXPLANATION.md

 ## IF Stage: Instruction Fetch

-The Instruction Fetch stage selects the next program counter value and fetches the instruction from instruction memory.
+The Instruction Fetch stage selects the next program counter (PC) value and fetches the instruction from instruction memory.

 Main hardware in the IF stage: